Sister of Octavian

 died 11 BC

-Octavia was the sister of Octavian (Augustus) born the daughter of Gaius Octavius and Atia, daughter of Caesar’s sister, Julia.
-At a rather young age, Octavia was married to the Consul Gaius Marcellus in 50 BC.
+Octavia was the sister of Octavian (Augustus), born the daughter of Gaius Octavius and Atia, daughter of Caesar’s sister, Julia.
+Octavia was married to Consul Gaius Marcellus at a rather young age in 50 BC.
 Octavia bore three children in this marriage – two daughters and a son named Marcellus, who was eventually married to Octavian’s daughter Julia.

 Julius Caesar considered having Octavia divorce and remarry Pompey the Great, but eventually, that political marriage occurred with Caesar’s daughter Julia.
 Octavia’s husband died sometime around 40 BC.

 Octavia was once again considered for a political marriage, but this time by her brother Octavian (Augustus) to his partner in the Second Triumvirate – Mark Antony.
 Octavia became the second wife of Mark Antony in 40 BC following the death of Julius Caesar.
 Her marriage to Mark Antony was purely based on politics.
 Octavia bore Marc Antony two daughters, the two Antonias.
-The younger Antonia married Nero Claudius Drusus, brother of Tiberius, and give birth to the future Emperor Claudius.
-The elder Antonia, although overshadowed by her younger sister, married L. Domitius Ahenobarbus which resulted in the birth of C. Domitius Ahenobarbus who in turn was the father of the future Emperor Nero.
+The younger Antonia married Nero Claudius Drusus, brother of Tiberius, and gave birth to the future Emperor Claudius.
+The elder Antonia, although overshadowed by her younger sister, married L. Domitius Ahenobarbus, which resulted in the birth of C. Domitius Ahenobarbus, who, in turn, was the father of the future Emperor Nero.

 Of course, the story of Mark Antony falling madly in love with Cleopatra, the Queen of Egypt, was obviously the break of this political bond.
 Octavia was eventually repudiated by Mark Antony in 32 BC.
-Nonetheless, Octavia remained greatly respected and loved by the people of Rome, who felt that she had been wronged by Antony’s affair with Cleopatra.
+Nonetheless, Octavia remained greatly respected and loved by the people of Rome, who felt that Antony’s affair with Cleopatra had wronged her.

 Cistophorus of Mark Antony & Octavia